codekansas/codekansas.github.io/_posts/2016-07-18-generative-modeling.markdown

   Building on the Recurrent RBM for sequence modeling.
 This post relates to what I am doing for my Master's thesis.
 ---

-* TOC
-{:toc}
+{% include multiimage.html url1="/resources/generative_modeling/rnnrbm.png" url2="/resources/generative_modeling/rnnrbm2.png" url3="/resources/generative_modeling/rnnrbm3.png" description="Samples from the RNN-RBM applied to spectrograms of animal vocalizations." %}

 # Introduction

 For my Master's thesis, I'm working on modeling some time-dependent sequences.
 There is a pretty rich set of literature associated with doing this, much of it related to addressing the unique challenges posed in voice recognition.
+The respository associated with this can be found [here][github-repo].

 ## Terminology